Perfecting shopping experiences on mobile

 Challenge

 In-store pickup already existed as a workflow, but it was slow, dependent on staff, and invisible to the customer until they were standing at the counter waiting.
 We wanted to turn it into something customers actively chose — fast, transparent, and ideally better than home delivery for the right use cases.
-The design challenge wasn't just the screens; it was choreographing a real-time exchange between an app in staff at busy store backstage (warehouse).
+The design challenge wasn't just the screens; it was choreographing a real-time exchange between an app and staff at the warehouse.

 My Role